jackiehjm/stx-docs/doc/source/deploy_install_guides/r4_release/kubernetes_access.rst

 Local CLIs
 ----------

-In order to access the StarlingX and Kubernetes commands on controller-O, first follow these steps:
+To access the StarlingX and Kubernetes commands on controller-0, follow these
+steps:

 #.
-Log in to controller-0 via the console or SSH with a sysadmin/<sysadmin-password>.
+Log in to controller-0 via the console or SSH with a
+   sysadmin/<sysadmin-password>.

 #.
 Acquire Keystone admin and Kubernetes admin credentials:

    ::

     source /etc/platform/openrc

 *********************************************
 StarlingX system and host management commands